Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

 </ol>
 ```

-They're we go, just add some styling and your ready to showcase Webmentions on your Eleventy blog.
+There we go.
+Add some styling, and you're ready to showcase Webmentions on your Eleventy blog.

 ### Thank you for reading, and let's connect!